- Search The Registry

 - My Account

-tolerance.org is an online destination for those wanting to dismantle bigotry and promote diversity in their communities.
-Its outreach component provides on-site-help to concerned individuals and organizations who are working for unity in their communities.
+tolerance.org is an online destination for those wanting to dismantle bigotry and promote community diversity.
+Its outreach component provides on-site help to concerned individuals and organizations working for community unity.
 The Southern Poverty Law Center is a nonprofit organization supported by the contributions of thousands of caring individuals.
 Its Annual Report and other financial information are available online.